 More info →

-Bob Perkoski is a Cleveland freelance photographer and managing photographer for FreshWater Cleveland.
-He is the official photographer for Le Femme Mystique Burlesque troupe.
+Bob Perkoski is a Cleveland-based freelance photographer, managing photographer for FreshWater Cleveland, and the official photographer for Cleveland Burlesque.
 His work is featured in two other books, LGBTQ Cleveland and Rust Belt Chic: The Cleveland Anthology.
+Find him at www.perkoski.com.
 More info →

 Save 20% ($19.96)